Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 Overseas Language Training

-We have also established programs for dispatching employees for overseas language training, ranging from short-term studies (English) for all new employees, to sending employees recommended by department managers to study overseas, and to various universities for longer periods (English and Chinese).
+We have also established programs for dispatching employees for overseas language training, ranging from English for new employees, to sending employees recommended by department managers to study overseas, and to various universities (English and Chinese).
 We aim to foster a global mindset among new employees by creating opportunities to promote not only language learning but also cross-cultural understanding.
-While we had been unable to implement overseas language training since FY2022/3 due to the COVID-19 pandemic, we have re-started this program on a limited basis (Chinese) since FY2024/3.

 Basic Training and Education for All Employees

 The assurance of safety and quality is the basis of monozukuri activities and, at the same time, a matter of the utmost importance for our ongoing business.
 Thus, we need to develop human resources who are capable of achieving these essential criteria.
 We should not be satisfied with simply acquiring more sophisticated technologies and knowledge.
-It is also important to remain focused on the basics and diligently execute basic manufacturing activities such as performing greetings; 3S activities, namely Seiri (Sorting), Seiton (Setting-in-Order), and Seisou (Shining); crisis-identification activities; and hazard prediction activities.
-At our Operations Training Centers (TRC), we maintain our management principle of “start with basics, and return to basics,” which was adopted at the time of our founding, and we continue to develop the right people who support Daicel’s monozukuri activities with the focus on “assurance of safety and quality.”
+It is also important to remain focused on the basics and diligently execute basic manufacturing activities such as performing greetings; 3S activities, namely Seiri (Sorting), Seiton (Setting-in-Order), and Seisou (Shining), and risk-prediction activities.
+At our Operations Training Centers (TRC), we maintain our management principle of “start with basics, and back to basics,” which was adopted at the time of our foundation, and we continue to develop the right people who support Daicel’s monozukuri activities with the focus on “assurance of safety and quality.”

 Operation Training Center (TRC)